Utilitarians explain all human action

-However, recently a great moral injustice has come down upon me, which is beyond the scope of this post (I myself was a victim of horrible crime that could have been prevented).
-In moments of weakness I do sometimes ride the tram for free in my bitterness.
+However, recently a great moral injustice has come down upon me, which is beyond the scope of this post (I myself was a victim of a horrible crime that could have been prevented).
+In moments of weakness, I do sometimes ride the tram for free in my bitterness.
 I know it is petty, but it gives me some feeling of momentary satisfaction.
 However, the fact that I suffer from the pains of moral guilt prevents me from doing in the future.

 Happiness the goal of human life in Utilitarian analysis

 When I decide that I will ride the tram, I make a decision if I will buy and cancel my tick or go for the free ride.
 99% of the time I will pay.
 However, I am a free rider that 1% of the time when I feel particularly bitter and throw caution to the wind.
-In some way, I justify my actions by the city paying me back, or the attitude I do not care.
+In some way, I justify my actions by the city paying me back or the attitude I do not care.

-An Utilitarians’ life is a calculation and every human a calculator.
+A Utilitarians’ life is a calculation and every human a calculator.
 The greatest happiness was the goal of this calculation.

 Every decision in life can be broken down into this type of utilitarian decision tree.
 Crime, work, even love is an attempt to maximize happiness.
 What is life but a calculation?
-This is what the Utilitarian’s believe.
+This is what the utilitarians believe.
 Utilitarians take a quantitative reductionist approach to life and ethics and law.
 Here are some Jeremy Bentham quotes on law and utilitarianism.